We search for exciting accommodation throughout the country, and continue this miniseries with seven excellent options.

 However, it is not just to come here and ask for room.
 You probably have to be part of an event.
 Rental for meetings, social events and accommodation is managed by Utstein Kloster Hotel.
 That hotel is located a few kilometres away.
 They provide excellent dining and service.
 Utstein monastery was built in the late 13th century.
 The residential wing, which also has bedrooms, was constructed in the 18th century.
 The unique surroundings are worth seeking out even without accommodation of course.
 I myself have stayed overnight a couple of times and visited the monastery on numerous occassions.

-The map below shows which hotels are included in this series, and randomly scattered around the articles.
+The map below shows hotels in this series, and randomly scattered around the articles.

 A closing remark

 This is not a sponsored article.
-The articles and the reviews are not paid by anyone.
 My own journeys and stays form the basis of the reviews.
 If you click on the booking link and book the accommodation, the booking engine will give a few pennies of their commission back to me.

 Articles in this series